sweetchipsw/sweetmon2/API_DOCS.md

 # API Documenation for Sweetmon2

-This documenation provides API informations of `Sweetmon2`.
+This documenation provides API information of `Sweetmon2`.
 To use `Sweetmon2`, You should interact with your fuzzer and `Sweetmon2`.
 All of example codes are written in Python3.
 Please install requests module to use under examples codes.

+There are two types of APIs in Sweetmon project.
+One is **user API** feature which is uploading crash or sending ping to sweetmon to let sweetmon know clinet is alive at the time by interacting with Sweetmon2.
+And the other one is server API which provides  feature for getting list of bots or information of sweetmon2.

+## Creating API Keys

+You should create API Keys to use above features.

+### Creating Server API Key

+Please check your `profile` page on Sweetmon2.

+### Creating Client API Key

+You can get client's API key by creating new instance on Sweetmon2.
+Go to client page and click the `Add new bot` button.
+Then, fill out the information and finally you can get client's API key.

-### API Endpoint
+## API Endpoint

 - https://YOURSERVERDOMAIN/api/v1/